Holic75/Baldurs-gate-dnd-3.5/README.md

 Study Opponent (4 stars) - The character receives Study Opponent innate ability which can be used at will.
 ```
 Study Opponent:
-CCharacter can spend one round studying enemy and getting insight about its weaknesses and share them to the party.
+Character can spend one round studying enemy and getting insight about its weaknesses and share them to the party.
 The target receives a -3 penalty to AC, saving throws and THAC0 for next 10 seconds.
 This is an extraordinary ability and thus is not subject to magic resistance or savingthrows, neither can be dispelled.
 ```
 Combat Intuition (5 stars) - While wearing light or no armor the character receives +1 bonus to AC for every 2 points of Intelligence above 10.